dna-seq/longevity2reporter/README.md

 # longevity2reporter

 Longevity2 reporter (pre alpha version) displays your genome analysis related to longevity and disease risks.
+It is a part of [Oakvar-Longevity](https://github.com/dna-seq/oakvar-longevity) module.

 It consist now of 5 parts: